ainfosec/FISSURE/Installer/Remote_Sensor_Node/README.md

 ## Mutable runtime state

-The SIF supplies the immutable application and runtime dependencies.
-Data that changes while the node runs is stored under the host's `state/` directory and bind-mounted into the container:
+The SIF supplies runtime dependencies and the initial application source.
+Data that changes outside the image is stored under the host's `state/` directory and bind-mounted into the container:

+- `state/source/fissure` for Python application source and runtime overrides
 - `state/runtime/plugins` for installed and transferred plugins
 - `state/runtime/flow-graphs` for independently updated flow graphs
 - `state/runtime/artifacts*` for node and operation artifacts